Read summarized version with

 Can I restore a previous version from version history?

-Yes, most systems with version history let you restore earlier versions.
-You can typically select any previous version and either view it, copy specific content from it, or fully restore the document to that state.
+Yes.
+Most systems with version history let you restore earlier versions.
+You can usually pick any previous version and either view it, copy specific content out of it, or roll the whole document back to that state.

 What is the difference between version history and revision history?